robertpiosik/CodeWebChat/README.md

 ### Code Completions

-Flawlessly correct autocomplete at the cost of latency.
-Intended to be used on-demand via Home tab, command palette or a keybinding.
-Multiple configurations let you choose between faster and slower models based on complexity of a problem.
+The best quality inline suggestions at the cost of latency.
+Designed to be used on demand.

 ✓ Includes selected context<br />
-✓ Designed to work with any model
+✓ Works with any model

 ### Refactoring

 Modify files based on natural language instructions.

 ✓ Includes selected context<br />
-✓ Multi-file updates in just one API call
+✓ Multi-file updates in one API call

 ### Intelligent Update

-Apply changes of code blocks in truncated edit format or fix malformed diffs.
-Changes are treated as instructions to update the original file.
+Update original files based on code blocks in truncated edit format and fix malformed diffs.

 ✓ Regenerates whole files in concurrent API calls<br />
-✓ Smaller models like Gemini Flash are enough
+✓ Smaller models like Gemini Flash are sufficient

 ### Commit Messages